forfudan/MojoMiji/src/miji/advanced/generic.md

 | `__setitem__()`  |                | `a[] = b`         | Assignment by index or slice       |
 | `__copyinit__()` | `Copyable`     | Mostly `y = x`    | Copy the value to another variable |
 | `__moveinit__()` | `Movable`      | Mostly `y = x^`   | Move the value to another variable |

+## Major changes in this chapter

+- 2025-06-23: Update to accommodate to the changes in Mojo v24.5.